 - Bion estimates the market for nutrient reductions in the U.S. alone at $8B to $10B annually

-- Bion recently announced its 3G technology that produces substantially higher byproduct and renewable energy values and can be used to treat poultry layer waste
+- Bion’s newly-patented 3G technology will produce substantially higher coproduct and renewable energy values and can be used to treat poultry layer waste